The Aylmer Library's Future

 2. Redeveloping the library at or near its current downtown location.

-At its January 14, 2026 meeting, Aylmer Council received a report titled Optimization Library Redevelopment Project and voted to refine the approved downtown concept and manage costs before moving forward.
+Aylmer Council voted in favour of an optimized downtown design that manages costs, with fundraising efforts continuing and the matter returning to Council early in the new term.
 In parallel, the EECC, working with Elgin County, the Town of Aylmer, and the Township of Malahide, is reviewing potential costs for leasehold improvements to accommodate the library.

 Options Under Review